What we do

 We aim to produce an environment which encourages research by providing availability of well trained and experienced supervisors.
 We offer clinical supervision, research supervision, statistical and research methodology supervision and provide additional support through PHD & Research Journal Club.
 Researchers can approach the R&D department for assistance with location of a supervisor for a project and for peer review.

-We support members of the trust who wish to further their research knowledge and skills by internal workshops and open days and external funding for courses with a substantive research component.
-Some of the training workshops on offer in 2015 are maximise your memory, excelling in project management, how to write a research proposal, getting your research funded, conducting qualitative systematic reviews, running focus groups and more.
+We support members of the trust who wish to further their research knowledge and skills with internal workshops, open days and external funding for courses with a substantive research component.
 Click here for the complete training programme.

 The R&D department staff aims to make the process of research application and approval as pain free as possible.
 This is achieved by working closely with Human Resources, Health Research Authority and the North Thames LCRN to make sure that research governance and NELFT protocols are adhered to and that researchers are given assistance with form completion.

 We offer small grants and scholarships for individuals who wish to cover the expenses of running a project or attending research based training courses.

 Grant application and costing

 We provide support with grant application, costing, complete costing for research grant applications and help to identify personnel or expertise in grant writing

 Patient and Public Involvement at NELFT The NELFT R&D department strives to deliver quality research which places service users and carers at the centre of our work.
 We are keen to continue with this and increase our Patient and Public Involvement (PPI) at the Trust and would like to encourage you to get involved.